sugarlabs/musicblocks/js/README.md

   to add them in this format: `_('string')` This allows the string to be set up for translation into other languages.

 * Before processing the notes, you need to check if the argument is present of if the type of argument is correct, else, set `stopTurtle` to true.

+* If you are changing the functionality of an existing block (adding a new arg, etc.) then you probably should mark the existing block as hidden and add a new block instead so as to not break existing projects that use the old block.

 ## Protoblock types

 * `zeroArgBlock`: E.g., penup, pendown